 On January 4, 2016 the case was dismissed with prejudice in a dismissal the likes of which apparently the courts had never seen.
 It was as close to an apology as it gets without opening themselves up to obvious liability.
 I will share an excerpt from the official dismissal because it says it all, “The matter is not tried by speculation, rumor and innuendo…After a thorough investigation and review by several prosecutors, the evidence in this case shows that, at best, the information of possible abuse or neglect was based on an unsubstantiated rumor.”

 That’s the whole story.

 We have built a new life in the city.
 I have been working in a completely different industry since we moved four months after the dismissal.
 I’m feeling brave and whole again.
 I miss Orsch painfully.
-I don’t miss the weight of it all, but I miss our students and our teachers and all of the beautiful moments that happened there every day.
+I miss our students and our teachers and all of the beautiful moments that happened there every day.